Hayme Hatun

 Hayme Hatun, also known as Hayma Ana (Mother Hayma), was the grandmother of Osman I, who was the founder of the Ottoman Empire.
-She was the mother of Ertuğrul Gazi, Gündoğdu, who were the leaders of the Kayı clan of the Oghuz Turks.
-She was bestowed and known by the title of Devlet Ana (State Mother) of the Ottoman Empire.
+She was the mother of Ertuğrul Gazi, and Gündoğdu, who were the leaders of the Kayı clan of the Oghuz Turks.
+She was bestowed with and known by the title of Devlet Ana (State Mother) of the Ottoman Empire.

 Name

 Her name appears as Haymana, Hayme Hatun, Hayme Sultan, Ayva Ana and Ayvana.
 The name Hayma Ana seems to be an obvious transference of the topographic term haymana, or "prairie", into a personal name.